reddec/nano-run/README.md

 Please note that the project is being developed in free time, as a non-profitable hobby project.
 All codes, bugs, opinions, and other related subjects should not be considered as the official position, official project, or company-backed project to any of the companies for/with which I worked before or/and at present.

+TODO:

+* On attempt failed job
+* On failed job
+* On success job
+* Per endpoint swagger
+* Pickup file as an artifact

 ![sample-nano-run](https://user-images.githubusercontent.com/6597086/98463432-303e6900-21f6-11eb-9632-806b1c99813b.gif)